mosabami/enterprise-scale-aks-levelup/steps/deployment/Deploy-workload.md

     kubectl apply -f redis-persistent-volume-claim.yaml
     ```

+12. Open the redis deployment file

+    ```
+    code redis-deployment.yaml
+    ```

-12. Open the redis deployment file and update it so that it now uses your image and the persistent volume claim you just created.
+13. update it so that it now uses your image and the persistent volume claim you just created.
 The result should look like the code below.
 Save it.

     ```yaml
     apiVersion: apps/v1